Yasaman-Saffar/iustz/README.md

 ## About the Project

-Maze Maverick is a C++ text-based RPG (Role Playing Game) project, designed and implemented using object-oriented principles.
+IUSTZ is a C++ text-based RPG (Role Playing Game) project, designed and implemented using object-oriented principles.
 The game immerses players in a post-apocalyptic world where they must fight for survival against zombies and hostile humans.

 ## Gameplay Summary